Racing Lermeño

 Racing Lermeño Club de Fútbol is a Spanish football team based in Lerma, Burgos, in the autonomous community of Castile and León.
-Founded in 1969, it plays in Tercera División – Group 8, holding home games at Estadio Arlanza, with a capacity of 2,500 seats.
+Founded in 1984, the club holds home games at Estadio Arlanza, with a capacity of 2,500 seats.

+Founded in 1984 in the place of CD Lermeño, the club started playing in the Regional Preferente.
 In 2012, the club decided to create a basketball team to compete in the Provincial League of Burgos.